-Once it has established a foothold, Qbot can employ a wide array of malicious behavior, including keylogging, cookie exfiltration, and process hooking.
-It has also been used to drop backdoors onto compromised systems, as well as deliver wider-reaching, targeted ransomware attacks against banking networks.
+Once it has established a foothold, Qbot can employ various malicious behavior, including keylogging, cookie exfiltration, and process hooking.
+It has also been used to drop backdoors onto compromised systems and deliver wider-reaching, targeted ransomware attacks against banking networks.

-Qbot malware is modular, and its exact composition has varied substantially since it was first discovered over a decade ago.
-Although it began strictly as a banking trojan, it has since evolved to become a “Swiss army knife” for cybercriminals, and is frequently loaded with specific functionality tailored to accomplish particular goals.
+Qbot malware is modular, and its functionality has varied since it was discovered over a decade ago.
+Although it began strictly as a banking trojan, it has since evolved to become a “Swiss army knife” for cybercriminals.
+It is frequently loaded with specific functionality tailored to accomplish particular goals.

 Upon its initial execution (generally when a victim opens a Word document with an embedded VBA macro that arrives as part of a targeted phishing attack), Qbot attempts to evade detection by performing multiple checks for the existence of virtual machines or malware sandboxes.
 It will then typically sleep for a randomized amount of time (another commonly-employed context-aware evasion technique).

-When Qbot wakes, it initializes a secondary execution by installing itself into the application folder’s default location, and then making a copy of itself in the registry key HKCU\Software\ Microsoft\Windows\CurrentVersion\Run to ensure its persistence after the system reboots.
-Qbot then executes the copy of itself in the default application location, and replaces the file that was originally infected with a legitimate one.
-Finally, Qbot creates an explorer.exe process that functions to update Qbot periodically from a remote command-and-control server and execute malicious modules.
+When Qbot wakes, it initializes a secondary execution by installing itself into the application folder’s default location and then making a copy of itself in the registry key HKCU\Software\ Microsoft\Windows\CurrentVersion\Run to ensure its persistence after the system reboots.
+Qbot then executes the copy of itself in the default application location and replaces the initial infected file with a legitimate one.
+Finally, Qbot creates an explorer.exe process that updates Qbot periodically from a remote command-and-control server and executes malicious modules.

 Qbot has undergone several evolutions, with new variants appearing regularly.
 Each variant has unique features and capabilities, making it more potent than the previous version.
 Here are some of the different variants of Qbot malware: